woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

         Returns a list of **Event** objects regardless if Templates are not loaded in memory.

     .. py:method:: AddEvent(event_inpt, meta_inpt = None) -> None

+        An internal function used to add **EventTemplate** to the sample tracer.

+        :params EventTemplate event_inpt: The **EventTemplate** object to add.
+        :params MetaData meta_inpt: An optional parameter that decorates the template with meta-data.

     .. py:method:: AddGraph(graph_inpt, meta_inpt = None) -> None

+        An internal function used to add **GraphTemplate** to the sample tracer.

+        :params GraphTemplate event_inpt: The **GraphTemplate** object to add.
+        :params MetaData meta_inpt: An optional parameter that decorates the template with meta-data.

     .. py:method:: AddSelections(selection_inpt, meta_inpt = None) -> None

+        An internal function used to add **SelectionTemplate** to the sample tracer.

+        :params SelectionTemplate event_inpt: The **SelectionTemplate** object to add.
+        :params MetaData meta_inpt: An optional parameter that decorates the template with meta-data.

     .. py:method:: SetAttribute(fx, str name) -> bool

+        :params callable fx: A function used to apply to the **GraphTemplate** (this is an internal function).
+        :params str name: The name of the feature to add.

     .. py:attribute:: Tree -> str